maxh/maxheinritz.com/_posts/2026-03-01-neovim-config-highlights.md

 <https://thecodelesscode.com/case/122>

-"True, the value lies not in carven oak, but neither does it lie in the shape of the carving; for both the real pillar and the virtual one may be lost, and the temple will be no poorer.
-But when wood first yields to metal, one more thing is made: and that is the sculptor."
+>True, the value lies not in carven oak, but neither does it lie in the shape of the carving; for both the real pillar and the virtual one may be lost, and the temple will be no poorer.
+But when wood first yields to metal, one more thing is made: and that is the sculptor.

 What happens when there is nothing left to make?